Smartling/SmartlingHelp/_articles/gdn-setup/gdn-integration/javascript-in-the-gdn.md

 user.buildpage(messages);
 ~~~

+&nbsp;

 ## Minification

+&nbsp;

-If you need to minify your Javascript for faster delivery, comments won’t work for you, as they are usually stripped out by minifiers.
+If you need to minify your JavaScript for faster delivery, comments won’t work for you, as they are usually stripped out by minifiers.
 As an alternative, you can use functions.
 Once you have your functions set up, you can use them exactly like comment directives.
-To use function names as directives in Javascript for minification, add this to the top of your script.
+To use function names as directives in JavaScript for minification, add this to the top of your script.

+&nbsp;

 ~~~javascript
 // Declare an empty function